SpikeInterface/spikely/docs/source/overview.rst

   Exporters.
 Elements are selected by users from drop down menus in spikely.
-* **Parameter** - Most elements have one or more parameters associated with them that can be edited by the user in spikely to customize the behavior of that Element.
+* **Parameter** - Most elements have one or more parameters associated with them that can be edited by the user in spikely to customize the behavior of that element.
-* **Pipeline** - The user organizes Elements in spikely into a pipeline where extracelluar data "flows" from the first Element in the Pipeline to the last when the pipeline is run.
+* **Pipeline** - The user organizes elements in spikely into a series where extracelluar data "flows" from the first element in the Pipeline to the last when the pipeline is run.
 Pipelines, and their associated parameterized elements, can be saved for future use therby enabling greater efficiency and repeatability.